aprilsoftware/personal-cloud/pc-manifesto.md

 There are many reasons why organizations want to transition to the cloud and every organization decision is unique.
 There are however common reasons such as flexibility, security, scalability and availability.

 Public and hybrid cloud computing require the organizations trusting the cloud provider.
 Even if solutions exist; which are complex to implement, the cloud provider could potentially access the organization’s data.
-For most of the organizations, especially small and medium organizations, this is not an issue, but there are organizations for which it can be an issue, such as lawyers or regulated companies.
+For most of the organizations, especially small organizations, this is not an issue, but there are organizations for which it can be an issue, such as lawyers or regulated companies.
 Moreover, especially regarding American cloud providers (Cloud Act), the jurisdiction could potentially be an issue too for those organizations.

-The alternative to public and hybrid cloud could be private cloud but the technical knowledge requirement to operate a private cloud could be a barrier for small and medium organizations.
-Small or medium organizations very often outsource their IT to local providers to focus on their core business.
+The alternative to public and hybrid cloud could be private cloud but the technical knowledge requirement to operate a private cloud could be a barrier for individuals and small organizations.
+They very often outsource their IT to local providers to focus on their core business.
 The local providers may operate private cloud solution but they are often not software development shops failing to deliver an equivalent user experience.

-Cost cutting may be considered by organizations as a key element in their decision to move to cloud but it is most of the time not a valid argument, because in most of the situations, not all costs are taken into account during the cost analysis phase.
-The pay as go payment method makes difficult to estimate up front what will be the real price and most of the time the costs get higher at the end.

 One of the main key benefit of cloud computing and the pay as you go payment method is definitely the scalability and the ability to scale up or down the resources without buying extra hardware.

 At [April Software](https://www.aprilsoftware.com/), we believe in private cloud and we understand the difficulties to operate private cloud solutions.
-We believe that there is a room to minimize the entry price to private cloud and that there is a room to improve the user experience for small and medium organizations.
+We believe that there is a room to minimize the entry price to private cloud and that there is a room to improve the user experience for small organizations.

 ## Personal Cloud
 The size of the organizations play definitely a role in the adoption of cloud computing.
 Individuals and small organizations have no choice than choosing public cloud scarifying eventually confidentiality.
 Private cloud is not an option for individuals and small organizations mainly because of cost.